brunobastosrodrigues/personal-page/_pages/about.md

 </div>

 ### Short bio
-Before joining HSG, I received my doctoral degree from the University of Zurich in 2020 under the supervision of [Prof. Dr. Burkhard Stiller](https://www.csg.uzh.ch/en/staff/stiller.html), where I also worked as a postdoctoral researcher until 2024.
+Before joining HSG, I received my doctoral degree from the University of Zurich in 2020, where I also worked as a postdoctoral researcher until 2024.
 My PhD work focused on collaborative signaling systems to counter Distributed Denial-of-Service (DDoS) attacks, while my postdoctoral [research](https://www.alexandria.unisg.ch/handle/20.500.14171/123223) explored passive tracking and tracing using radio signals and assessing their impact on privacy.

-Prior to my PhD, I worked as a research assistant at the University of São Paulo (USP), Brazil, under the supervision of [Prof. Dr. Tereza Cristina Melo de Brito Carvalho](https://www.larc.usp.br/tereza-cristina-melo-de-brito-carvalho/).
+Prior to my PhD, I worked as a research assistant at the University of São Paulo (USP), Brazil.
 From 2013 to 2016, I participated in collaborative research projects between USP and Ericsson Research, resulting in several publications.
 Specifically, my MSc thesis focused on energy efficiency and management in software-defined networks and cloud environments.

-During my BSc at the University of the State of Santa Catarina (UDESC), I focused on cloud computing security and the analysis of large-scale distributed systems, under the supervision of [Prof. Dr. Charles Christian Miers](https://www.udesc.br/professor/charles.miers).
+During my BSc at the University of the State of Santa Catarina (UDESC), I focused on cloud computing security and the analysis of large-scale distributed systems.